5 Things To Know Before You Go

 You can keep your belongings dry and secure with conveniently-located lockers.
 Lockers can be rented for $10 with an additional $10 fully-refundable deposit.
 The lockers and rental kiosk are near the Surf’s Up Wave Pool.

 Plenty of free seating is available throughout the park with lots of lounge chairs near all the pools and play areas.
 If you want to make sure you always have a shady spot plus great amenities, consider renting a private cabana.
 There are several options available for maximum comfort.
 Explore cabanas here. >

-Another way to upgrade your visit is with premium add-ons including the Splash Pass—Front-Of-The-Line Ride Pass, Refillable Souvenir Cups and VIP Dining.
+Another way to upgrade your visit is with premium add-ons including the Splash Pass—Skip-The-Line Ride Passes.
 Check out add-on options here. >

 5. Dress For a Great Day